pedrodamas1/Mesh-Analysis/README.md

 To use the electric circuit solver, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies using pip:
+2. Install the required dependencies using pip (yet to be implemented):

 ```
 pip install -r requirements.txt